lbednarek5/EEG-during-movement-execution-in-PD-/README.md

-# EEG HC v PD and Neuog GPT classification
+# HC versus PD: Using Neuro-GPT for Classification with EEG and Behavioral Data during Motor Execution